 - 46. CCOs must be aware of and ensure that they comply with all relevant legislative requirements, at all times.
-In this regard, CCOs should be particular aware of: - the Local Government Act 2002 (relevant obligations include: Long-term Plan, shareholder objectives, being a good employer, social and environmental responsibility and community interests, sound business practice, and accountability) - the Local Government (Auckland Council) Act 2009 (relevant obligations include: the Auckland ("spatial") Plan (s79) and additional accountability requirements specific to Auckland Council's CCOs). - The Local Government Official Information and Meetings Act 1987.
-Council expects that CCOs will comply Parts 1-6 of this Act, and with group protocols on managing responses under it, ensuring that Council can meet requirements of this legislation. - 49.
-Nonetheless, it is recognised that these commitments may sometimes create additional responsibilities for CCOs, or have unintended consequences for elements of a 47.
-Additional legislation which contain obligations CCO's strategic and operational programmes. includes (but is not limited to, especially in In such cases a CCO should discuss this at the respect of individual CCO activities such as earliest possible opportunity with Council with water or transport): a view to reaching agreement on the specific role the CCO should play in regards to the the Companies Act 1993 third party.
-This agreement may in some cases the Income Tax Act 2007 require a formal agreement to be negotiated.
+In this regard, CCOs should be particular aware of:

+- the Local Government Act 2002 (relevant obligations include: Long-term Plan, shareholder objectives, being a good employer, social and environmental responsibility and community interests, sound business practice, and accountability)

+- the Local Government (Auckland Council)

+Act 2009 (relevant obligations include: the

+Auckland ("spatial") Plan (s79) and

+additional accountability requirements

+specific to Auckland Council's CCOs).

+- The Local Government Official Information and Meetings Act 1987.
+Council expects that CCOs will comply Parts 1-6 of this Act, and with group protocols on managing responses under it, ensuring that Council can meet requirements of this legislation.

+- 47. Additional legislation which contain obligations includes (but is not limited to, especially in respect of individual CCO activities such as water or transport):

+- the Companies Act 1993

+- the Income Tax Act 2007

 - the Goods and Services Act 1985

 - the Health and Safety at Work Act 2015

 - the Employment Relations Act 2000

 - the Privacy Act 2020

 - the Copyright Act 1994

 - the Human Rights Act 1993

 - the Local Government Official Information and Meetings Act 1987

 - the Protected Disclosures Act 2000

 - the Waitakere Ranges Heritage Area Act 2008.